 So a few days later, we were back on board the DC8 at JFK with Chuck and his FO John “I’ll warn you guys - the FE is a grumpy SOB” said Chuck as he settled in the seat.
 But Mac got talking to him - turned out he’d been on Constellations, Electras and just about anything else that had props and was built before 1970.
 When he found out we knew all about that kind of real flying, he was a kitten, and out came all the stories - “there I was when a mother of a lightning strike knocked out all the godamn electrics” and so on.
 The 7 hours back to Brussels just flew by.

 We arrived at Brussels around 1 am.
 Chuck explained the airport was hot on noise and said he’d demonstrate a “low impact arrival”.
-He did have about 12000 feet of runway available, but he made a peach of a landing, and held the nose up as long as he could to bleed off the speed, but not so long as to drop the nosewheels, before the mearest waft of reverse thrust slowed us for the turn off.
-I’m not sure if this is an Eddie Haskell endorsed technique, but it sure impressed the hell out of us at the time.
+He did have about 12000 feet of runway available, but he made a peach of a landing, and held the nose up as long as he could to bleed off the speed, but not so long as to drop the nosewheels, before the merest waft of reverse thrust slowed us for the turn off.
+I’m not sure if this is a technique you would endorse, but it sure impressed the hell out of us at the time.

 I was 25 back then, with 6 years of ATC experience and a couple of dozen cockpit rides behind me.
 It was exciting, different, it was adventure.
 It was only with the benefit of my experience since, that I realise how easily that flight could have ended in disaster.
 In fact I think that since I have read so many accident reports and your excellent case studies, that I have come to realise just how fine the line can be between routine and tragedy.